Key Points

 Identify the source

 When a special cause of variation exists, make a timely effort to identify its source.
-A good starting point is to check if any process component changed near to the time the special cause was seen.
+A good starting point is to check if any process component changed near the time the special cause was seen.
 Also, you could ask process experts to brainstorm why the special cause samples were out of control.

-For example, a trend up in screw thickness could be caused by a gage going out of calibration.
+For example, a trend in screw thickness could be caused by a gage going out of calibration.

 Make improvements at the source